 Add bean water/molasses mixture and stir well to combine.
 Add enough reserved bean-cooking water to just barely cover beans, then stir once more, leveling out beans so that none are sticking up above the liquid level.
 Bring to a simmer.

 Transfer beans to oven and bake, uncovered, until beans are extremely tender but still mostly whole, with only a small fraction beginning to burst, about 4 hours.
 Check beans once or twice per hour during baking, adding remaining bean-cooking liquid (switching eventually to boiling water if you run out) as needed to prevent the beans on the surface from drying out.
 Stir beans twice during the baking process to submerge the top ones, leveling them out each time; over time, a dark, browned crust will form on the surface of the beans (this is good).
 The goal throughout is to keep the liquid level just high enough that the upper beans don't desiccate, but not so high that the surface doesn't brown.
 Stop adding liquid during the last hour of baking unless the level becomes perilously low.

 Remove beans from oven and stir them very well.
 The sauce should form into a thickened, starchy glaze.
 If it's too dry, add boiling water sparingly until a glaze is achieved; if it's too wet, simmer briefly on the stovetop until reduced to desired consistency.
 Adjust seasoning with salt and pepper.
-If beans are too sweet for your taste, a small splash of cider vinegar can help balance the flavor (though I never thought my beans needed it).
+If beans are too sweet for your taste, a small splash of cider vinegar can help balance the flavor.

 Keep warm until ready to serve.
 Beans can be refrigerated for up to 1 week.
 Reheat in a saucepan, adding water gradually as needed to loosen them back up.